slandonlewis/slandonlewis/README.md

 ### About Me
   I am a software developer who currently uses Javascript and C#.
-  I have always been fascinated by programs and websites, as well as what goes on behind the scenes
+  I have always been fascinated by programs and websites, as well as what goes on behind the scenes!

  - 🌱 I’m currently learning C#